ARMmbed/mbed-os-example-client/README.md

 ### Changing socket type

 Your device can connect to mbed Device Connector via UDP or TCP binding mode.
-The default is UDP.
+The default is TCP.
 The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode:

 1. In the `simpleclient.h` file, find the parameter `SOCKET_MODE`.
-The default is `M2MInterface::UDP`.
+The default is `M2MInterface::TCP`.
-1. To switch to TCP, change it to `M2MInterface::TCP`.
+1. To switch to UDP, change it to `M2MInterface::UDP`.
 1. Rebuild and flash the application.

 <span class="tips">**Tip:** The instructions in this document remain the same, irrespective of the socket mode you select.</span>